AidanHockey5/STM32_VGM_Player_YM2612_SN76489/Schematics/STM32_MegaBlaster/BOM/Readme.txt

 You can use the Digikey BOM import tool to make this entire process much faster: https://www.digikey.com/BOM Or you can sign-in to Digikey and view the parts here: https://www.digikey.com/BOM/View?id=7564225

+Also, the 1000uF capacitors (C37, C36, and C34) are actually have 2.5mm pin spacing, but Digikey only had 3.5mm spaced 8mm diameter caps.
+The fit isn't exactly perfect, but it's close enough to work.
+If you can find 1000uF (16V or higher) capacitors that are 8mm in diameter and have 2.5mm pin spacing, I reccomend that you use those for a better fit.